What is Advocacy? – An Easy Read Guide

 Help you speak about something you are not happy about.

-Help each other find out more information about the things you are interest in.
+Help find out more information about the things you are interested in.

-Invite professionals to talk to you about things that are important to you.
+Invite professionals in to talk to you about things that are important to you.

 Talk about problems with you.